 - Which competency areas represent the greatest number of test questions?
-The greater the number of possible questions on the exam, the more focus you may need on these topics to prepare. - How much time do you need to focus on these areas to prepare for the exam versus other areas?
-For example, if there is only one question on a specific item, it would not make sense to spend 50% of your study time on that topic. - How do your current knowledge and skills compare to the competency areas of the exam?
-Are you strong in some, but weak on others?
-Making this assessment will help you budget your study time. - How much training or work have you done in the areas on the exam?
-If you have had extensive training and/or experience in a specific area, you may decide that your focus should be on the areas that are less familiar to you.
+The greater the number of possible questions on the exam, the more focus you may need on these topics to prepare. - How much time do I need to focus on these areas to prepare for the exam versus other areas?
+For example, if there is only one question on a specific item, it would not make sense to spend 50% of study time on that topic. - How do my current knowledge and skills compare to the competency areas of the exam?
+Am I strong in some, but weak on others?
+Making this assessment will help budget study time. - How much training or work have I done in the areas on the exam?
+Extensive training and/or experience in a specific area will lower the priority of studying them further.

-Your analysis of the examination blueprint and your answers to the questions above will help you determine where you need to spend your study time.
-Once you are ready (or have prepared as much as you can) and have received confirmation that your application for the RIMS-CRMP was approved, you should schedule an appointment at an approved testing center to take the examination.
+Analysis of the examination blueprint and your answers to the questions above will help determine where you need to spend study time.
+When your preparation is complete, and after receiving confirmation that your application for the RIMS-CRMP was approved, you should schedule an appointment at an approved testing center to take the examination.